Amila3951/restaurant_ammersee/README.md

 ### Menu Page

 The menu page displays the restaurant's culinary offerings in a structured and visually appealing manner.
 It is organized into categories (Appetizers, Main Courses, Desserts, Drinks) for easy browsing.
 Each menu item includes the dish name, a brief description, and the price.
-The page also features a prominent "Book a table" button, providing a convenient way for users to make a reservation after browsing the menu.
+The page also features a prominent "Book a Table" button, providing a convenient way for users to make a reservation after browsing the menu.

 [Back to top](#restaurant-am-ammersee) <br>